Ubrillo/Depot-Application-System/README.md

 * Database Layer - This layers stores data files that can read and written to.
 * Logic Layer - This is the middle layer that links  the Database Layer and the Presentation Layer.
 * Presentation Layer - This layer  displays the graphical interface and sends command to the logic layer for processing.
+* Main - This contain the driver program that can be used to run the entire application.
 * The documentation report of this project including the Use-Case Digram, Class Diagram, Three Tier architectural design, Software design pattern can be found in the documentation directory.